 Once dried, simply hold your sample board up to the existing mortar and look along the line until you spot a close or identical colour match and this will indicate the mix ratio to go for.

 The key to this whole process is consistency with the mix ratio.
-If you have a lot of pointing or repair work to do then to maintain a consistent colour match from your first mix to your last, every one has to be the same.
+If you have a lot of pointing or repair work to do then to maintain a consistent colour match from your first mix to your last, everyone has to be the same.

-This is also the case for your test mixes, so when measuring quantities for each mix component use a set size object such as a measuring jug or cut down soft drink bottle, filling each one to the brim each time and then leveling it off.
+This is also the case for your test mixes, so when measuring quantities for each mix component use a set size object such as a measuring jug or cut down soft drink bottle, filling each one to the brim each time and then levelling it off.

-To help you keep track of each mix and the quantities used, we suggest you make up a table, similar to the one below, to keep track of everything.
+To help you keep track of each mix and the quantities used, we suggest you make up a table, similar to the one below to keep track of everything.

 Mix Number | Sand Type | Sand Amount | Cement/Lime Type | Cement/Lime Amount | Dye Added | Dye Amount |